 14. Next is the American Legion Hall, on the site of the old WATERBURY OPERA HOUSE.
-At one time it housed the first theater showing "talking movies."
+From 1928 to the late 1950's it housed "The Rialto," Waterbury's first movie theater.
 The original building, built about 1890, burned in the mid 1980s.

-15. Just before the railroad bridge, known locally as "THE DRY BRIDGE," is a small commercial building which was built as a church.
-The present Dry Bridge was dedicated on December 24, 2004; replacing the 1914 structure.
+15. The railroad bridge is known locally as "THE DRY BRIDGE."
+The present Dry Bridge was dedicated on December 24, 2004; is a replica of the 1914 structure.

 16. Continue the tour over the "Dry Bridge."
-At the corner of High Street, on the right, is a trio of connected brick buildings comprising THATCHER BROOK PRIMARY SCHOOL.
-Previously these buildings housed Waterbury High School (until 1966) and Waterbury Elementary School (until 1997 The Central structure was built in 1898 of running bond brick with a hip roof.
+At the corner of High Street is a trio of connected brick build-ings comprising THATCHER BROOK PRIMARY SCHOOL.
+Previously these buildings housed Waterbury High School (until 1966) and Waterbury Elementary School (until 1997).
+The Central structure was built in 1898 of running bond brick with a hip roof.
 Originally there were two towers.
-Note the entrance, recessed into a wide semicircular arch topped by a large fanlight.
+Note the center building entrance, recessed into a wide semicircular arch topped by a large fanlight.
 The section to the left was built in 1912 to resemble the 1898 portion, enriched with denticulate brickwork at the roof line.
 The third (right-hand) section, added in 1936, is narrower but similar to the earlier parts.
 This complex is an outstanding example of public school buildings in the late 19th to early 20th century.
-It was totally renovated in 2007
+It was totally renovated in 2007.